plotly/Kaleido/repos/win_scripts/README.md

 You should have at least 20GB free, compiling takes 6 hours on a 4 core 8GB RAM machine.

-## Urgent Todo:

-Unlike the rest of the world, windows scripts don't bubble up errors- it is often totally silent.
-The windows `ps1` scripts should be improved by occasionally or at least ultimately checking expclitly for failure and manually throwing an error.
-Furthermore, `make clean` and `--resume` style logic would be appreciated.

 ## Preparing a Build

 The `/repos/win_scripts/fetch_chromium.ps1` has two environment variables to set the Chromium tag and depot version.